GodzillaCupu/Portofolio-Web-AR/README.md

 # Web AR
-This app can scan [marker](https://drive.google.com/file/d/1sqw75n36M0GnVqkAhPgePOHE48qXAN3v/view?usp=drive_link),from unity application using WebGl, then an animated 3d will appear in browers so you can photos with them
+[This Application](https://godzillacupu.github.io/Portofolio-Web-AR/) can scan [marker](https://drive.google.com/file/d/1sqw75n36M0GnVqkAhPgePOHE48qXAN3v/view?usp=drive_link),from unity application using WebGl, then an animated 3d will appear in browers so you can photos with them